jManAscending/DnDHouseRules/README.md

 If you have proficiency in Arcana, you can use Arcane spell scrolls even if you do not know any Arcane spells.
 The same applies to Religion for Divine scrolls and Nature for Natural scrolls.
 If you do not know any spells of the relevent casting type, or if you do not have a spell slot high enough to cast the scribed spell, you must make an Arcana, Religion, or Nature check to use the scroll.

+## Size
+There are two new homebrew sizes with unique properties: Miniscule and Colossal

+**Miniscule:** One size category below Tiny.
+Miniscule entities are incredibly small, and can fit through gaps 1 inch wide without squeezing.
+Creatures this size have their base carry capacity halved twice, and do not take or deal damage from falling.
+This size category is intended for insects and similarly-sized creatures/objects.

+**Colossal:** One size category above Gargantuan.
+Creatures, Vehicles, and other Objects that take up spaces larger than 30ft x 30ft are considered Colossal.
+Colossal entities cannot be grappled except by other colossal entities, and on a battlemap are treated more as terrain than as an actual singular entity.
+They usually follow the same action economy rules as other creatures and vehicles, but generally have different sets of hit points for different parts of them.
+For example, a colossal sailing ship might have a separate HP pool for its hull and sails (or even separate HP pools for separate segments of its hull), or a plane may have separate HP pools for its wings and fuselage.
+The largest of creatures and vehicles may even have different hit point pools for different Large or Huge sections of a single segment.

 ## Speed
 Every character gets a bonus to their speed equal to 5 times their Strength modifier or Dexterity modifier, whichever's lowest.
 If one of those ability modifiers is negative, then the speed bonus is 0.
 If both ability modifiers are negative, the penalty equals 5 times the higher bonus.